 - Vaccination against feline leukemia in all kittens at 8 weeks of age and a booster three to four weeks later

 - Revaccination against feline leukemia depends on exposure risk and whether your cat goes outdoors

 Please keep in mind that the above timelines are only recommendations.
 Moreover, your pet's vaccination schedule will likely vary depending on their history and lifestyle.
-Please ask us for more information or to schedule a visit with our veterinarian today.
+Call us at (513) 531-7117 or make an appointment with our Cincinnati, OH, veterinarian today.

 Great Place!
 They have always taken good care of our animals.
 The staff is compassionate, caring and personable.